Fried vegetable pancakes from ricepaper (pizza shaped spring rolls)

 Vegan

 For these pancakes you just need rice paper.
-So no eggs or dairy needed.
-For the filling you need fresh vegetables, herbs and some spices.
+So no eggs or dairy are needed.
+And for the filling you need fresh vegetables.
 So these pancakes are not only vegetarian but completely vegan as well.

 Glutenfree